llmora/ethereum-online-signer/README.md

 The "Risk assessment" section at the end of this document explains the threats  to the private key and the controls implemented by signatory to reduce the risk of a compromise.
-If you think the application can be improved in any way, just submit a PR please.
+If you think the application can be improved in any way, just submit a pull request please.

 **Signatory key functionalities**

   - HTTP-based API, for ease of integration with client applications
   - Key password is not stored on disk, requires manual input on startup
   - Configurable maximum amount of ETH to accept transfers for
   - Configurable list of destinations, so that ETH cannot be transferred to unknown addresses

 Installation
 ------------